javierruanohdez/world-cup-2026-prediction/README.md

 ## ⚽ Because in the end…

 > *The ball is round, the match lasts 90 minutes, and anything can happen.*

+Models can guide us.
+History can inform us.
+But once the initial whistle blows, football belongs to chaos.